lpravda42/PythonDataIES_project/README.md

 python train.py -h
 ```

-An exampe of a command generating logistic regression with maximum iterations set to 200 and random forest with criterion set to 'entropy', keeping other parameters in default, looks like
+An exampel of a command generating logistic regression with maximum iterations set to 200 and random forest with criterion set to 'entropy', keeping other parameters in default, looks like
 ```bash
 python train.py -logit--max_iter 200 -rf--criterion entropy
 ```